hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/294__Praveen_R._Bhat.md

 > something.
 >

-​Wouldn't orthodox philosophies streamline such false memories as arising from a recollection of some earlier life event mixed with current, just like mixing an experienced event in this very life with another?
+Wouldn't orthodox philosophies streamline such false memories as arising from a recollection of some earlier life event mixed with current, just like mixing an experienced event in this very life with another?